soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyItemSocketCategoryDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 Sockets are grouped into categories in the UI.
-These define which categoryand which sockets are under that category.
+These define which category and which sockets are under that category.

 ## Schema
 * **Schema Type:** Definition